 Other research has shown an increase in communication, along with more observed emotions, and increased interactions in children with autism when more time was spent outdoors.

-Outdoor Playground Play and Sensory Input
+Outdoor Nature Play and Attention

 One study found a sensory diet in outdoor play along with sensory integration therapy resulted in better functional behavior of kids with ADHD (Sahoo & Senapati).